plural-activism/plural-pride-walk/slides.md

 <!--
 Butler examines this whole topic from a feminist perspective, and focusses on Gender.
 But she is very clear that these mechanisms are valid for Identity as whole and there is actually no strict line between Gender and Identity.

 Being Plural, living as a Plural system, is very queer as such.
 We got the fictition of "one mind, one body" drilled into us every day.
 Defing this notion means to defy the the power structures build upon it.
 Plurality is a queer afair.
-And a pretty good meme if ya ask me.
+And a pretty good meme if ya& ask me.
 -->
 ---